 BOTOX® is used as an alternative treatment for TMJ (temporo-mandibular joint) disorders and associated jaw tension and pain.
 When injected into facial muscles afflicted with soreness and discomfort, BOTOX® relieves TMJ and jaw tension for many patients.
 The injections often eliminate headaches resulting from teeth grinding, and, in cases of severe stress, BOTOX® can even minimize lock jaw.
 Although BOTOX® treatment for these conditions is presently experimental; evidence indicates that it can be extremely effective.

 How Does BOTOX® Treat Jaw Tension and TMJ Disorder?

 Located on both sides of the head at the point where the jawbone meets the skull, the temporo-mandibular joint (TMJ) is used during talking, eating, swallowing, and other everyday activities.
 If this joint becomes displaced or is overworked through excessive teeth grinding, a person may suffer severe tension headaches, as well as sharp pain in the jaw.
 BOTOX® relieves jaw tension by making muscles unable to engage in the powerful, often unconscious movement of the jaw that produces headaches and pain.
 The BOTOX® alternative treatment for TMJ disorders and jaw tension is usually quick, straightforward, and effective.
-A non-surgical procedure, BOTOX® injections are administered in a doctor’s office and treatment requires no hospital stay.
+A non-surgical procedure, BOTOX® injections are administered in Dr. Hyvel’s office in St. Charles, IL and treatment requires no hospital stay.
 Most patients experience noticeable improvement within one or two days of their first treatment, although relief can take up to a week.

 Areas Affected by TMJ Botox Therapy